I think this is time now for everybody, our country, to come together.

 And this Biden administration has weaponized the government against its people with a two-tier justice system.

-But also we're the laughing stock of the world when you have China moving against Taiwan.
+But also, we're the laughingstock of the world when you have China moving against Taiwan.

-But I'm gonna fight for our country, I'm gonna fight for our republic.
+I'm going to fight for our republic.

-Zach's gonna fight for it, and we're gonna go down if we go down, we'll go swinging.
+If we go down, we'll go swinging.

-But we've got to win this election, and we've got to stay on message the budget and the border.
+But we've got to win this election, and we've got to stay on message.

 We appreciate your time.